Fella vs One Sec

 One Sec slows you down.
 Open a distracting app and it drops in a breathing screen first, a few seconds of friction meant to make you reconsider.
 If you still want in after that, you get in.
 It's a pause, not a wall, and a pause can always be clicked through.

 Fella is a wall.
 The app is locked, full stop, not delayed.
-The only way in is the one 5-minute unlock Fella gives you each day, and once you've used it, the lock comes back on its own.
-No deciding each time whether today is the day you keep scrolling.
+The only way in is the one 5-minute emergency unlock available in each blocking session, and once you've used it, the lock comes back on its own.
+No deciding each time whether to keep scrolling.

 Both run on Apple's own Screen Time framework, so if gentle friction stopped working for you, the fix isn't a longer pause.
 It's removing the decision entirely.
 Fella runs $9.99 a month or $34.99 a year, with a 3-day free trial to feel the difference.